rejetto/hfs/dev-plugins.md

 - `select`
     - `options: { [label]: AnyJsonValue }`
 - `multiselect` it's like `select` but its result is an array of values.
+- `array` list of objects
+  - `fields`: an object of `FieldDescriptor`s, i.e. same format as `config`.
+    This field will be use for both the configuration of the grid's column, and the form's field.
+    Other than properties of `FieldDescriptor` you get these extra properties:
+    - `$column`: where you can put all the properties you want specifically to be set on the [grid's column](https://mui.com/x/api/data-grid/grid-col-def/).
+    - `$width`: a shortcut property that can substitute `$column: { width }` or `$column: { flex }`.
+      By default, a column gets flex:1 unless you specify $width.
+A value of 8 and higher is considered width's pixels, while lower are flex-values.
 - `real_path` path to server disk
   - `files: boolean` allow to select a file.
 Default is `true`.
   - `folders: boolean` allow to select a folder.
 Default is `false`.